ExpresspaySa/expresspay-flutter-sdk/README.md

 ## Setup And Installation
 This Flutter plugin is based on iOS and Android native libraries.
-You need to add the `jitpack` repository support and `credentials` to the gradle to access the secured Android library. `Follow Below`
+You need to add the `jitpack` repository support to the gradle to access the secured Android library. `Follow Below`

 **Setup Android**

 Add to the root build.gradle in Android Project at Path:(${ProjectRoot}/android/build.gradle):

 ```groovy